 Now researchers at the University of New England are trying to discover if empathy can be taught online.

-Associate Professor John Malouff from the School of Cognitive, Behavioral and Social Sciences says he and UNE honours student Emily Teding van Berkhout, evaluated in-person empathy training programs that attempt to teach individuals the meaning of empathy, to recognise emotions in others and to take the perspective of others.
+Associate Professor John Malouff from the School of Cognitive, Behavioural and Social Sciences says he and UNE honours student Emily Teding van Berkhout, evaluated in-person empathy training programs that attempt to teach individuals the meaning of empathy, to recognise emotions in others and to take the perspective of others.

 “We looked at 18 training programs involving over 1000 participants.
 Our meta-analysis showed that in-person empathy training programs are reasonably effective overall.”